supertriodo/Arena-Tracker/README.md

 ## FAQ (v3.0+)
 * Does it work with Hearthstone in fullscreen?
- * Actually does.
+ * (Windows) Actually does.
 It's because Hearthstone fullscreen is just a borderless window.
+ * (Linux) In Linux Mint I start Hearthstone in windows mode and when it's loaded I use ctrl-enter to enter fullscreen, this way Arena Tracker keep on top of Hearthstone while Hearthstone is in fullscreen.
+ * (Mac) You need to play with Hearthstone in windows mode.
 * Sometimes ArenaTracker doesn't stay on top of Hearthstone.
  * I have seen this behaviour in windows.
 It seems to be related to a QT/Windows bug.
 Try to restart ArenaTracker.
 * I setup the app but it didn't upload my arena game/ it didn't start drafting.